Why It Is Imperative to Vet Your Wealth Management Advisor

 Derek Notman |

-As a high net worth individual who created their own wealth, your approach to vetting a wealth management advisor, or any financial expert for that matter, should be tailored to your specific needs; your unique situation.
+As a high net-worth individual who created their wealth, your approach to vetting a wealth management advisor, or any financial expert for that matter, should be tailored to your specific needs; and your unique situation.

 You've created your wealth by taking risks, pursuing passions, and solving problems.
 You are past the point of basic strategies like saving for a down payment on your first house, putting money into your 401k, or getting your first will in place.